18-Wheeler Accidents Las Vegas, Nevada

 More Complex Than Other Accidents

 Eighteen-wheeler truck accidents are more complex than accidents involving other vehicles, in part because the trucking industry has many local, state and federal regulations that come into play.
-In addition, a legal action on behalf of the injured can often be brought against the 18-wheeler’s driver, a trucking company, and one or more insurance companies.
+In addition, legal action on behalf of the injured can often be brought against the 18-wheeler’s driver, a trucking company, and one or more insurance companies.

 Contact Our 18-Wheeler Accident Attorneys in Las Vegas